Last Updated: February 2024

 What is Buy and Hold Real Estate Investing?

 “Buy and hold” is a term that describes the long-term real estate investment strategy where an investor purchases an investment property, rents it out, and continues to hold it for an extended period of time – usually a minimum of 3-5 years and upwards of 30 years or even multi-generational.
 The outcome leads to property values increasing over time of ownership, while simultaneously generating.
-When executed correctly, the outcome becomes a rental property that has significantly appreciated in value, while consistently generating monthly cash flow to cover expenses and/or profit.

 What is the Strategy Behind Buy and Hold?